What Is PTSD and What Does It Have to Do with Drug Abuse Rehab?

 Finding Help for PTSD and Drug or Alcohol Use

 If your friend or loved one is struggling with a combination of PTSD and drug or alcohol use, help is available.
 RCA Westminster offers comprehensive drug abuse rehab treatment that’s designed to treat both co-occurring problems so that holistic, meaningful recovery is possible.
-For information on treatment options available in your area, contact us at 1-800-RECOVERY today.
+For information on treatment options available in your area please see our location guide.